karbomusic/TCPThing/README.md

 Note: When running as a server on a remote machine, you must ensure the port used is open in the firewall.
 This app does not pass any data or packets.
 It's essentially a glorified TCP Handshake creation tool with the ability to set keep-alive time.
 See comments at the top of program.cs for additional usage information.

+Requirements:
+- Windows 8/10/11 with .NET 4.5 (port to .Net core pending)

+Build:
+- Clone to a local directory: **git clone https://github.com/karbomusic/TCPThing.git**
+- Open in VS Studio 2019 and build or run.

+Binaries:
-Binaries: You can download the binaries from the /bin/release folder.
+- You can download the latest binaries from the /bin/release folder.